gmarcha/42_libft_tester/README.md

 A simple and step-by-step tester to C 42 Library.

 # How to use it
-**Add this variables to your Makefile, and use them to choose between mandatory, bonus or both.
+**Add these variables to your Makefile, and use them to choose between mandatory, bonus or both.
 You can add a variable to add your own files.**

 *Only mandatory part:*\
 `FILES		=	$(SRC)`\